MSA Book Prize (for a book published in 2019)

-The Modernist Studies Association has announced its short list for the MSA Book Prize (for a book published in 2017).
-One of these books will be presented as the award winner in Columbus at our 20th annual conference, November 8-11.
+The Modernist Studies Association has announced its short list for the MSA Book Prize (for a book published in 2019).
 We offer our congratulations to all of the finalists.

 Each year, the Modernist Studies Association seeks nominations for its Book Prize, awarded to a book published in the previous year.
 A panel of judges determines the book that made the most significant contribution to modernist studies.
-The winner receives $1,000 plus up to $600 toward travel expenses to the MSA Conference, where the award is presented.
 A book first published in another year will not be eligible for the prize.
 This exclusion applies even if a new edition (paperback or revised, for example) was published in the award year.

 Nominate a book